shukriadams/arewedown/README.md

 ## Config

+The most basic setup of *Are We Down?* can be done with the config

+    watchers:
+        mysite:
+            host: mysite.example.com

-For complete settings, check the [advanced settings guide](/docs/advanced-settings.md).
+This sets up a single watcher which you can view on your dashboard.
+For more details settings, check the [advanced settings guide](/docs/advanced-settings.md).

-`Settings.yml` Is divided up into 3 main sections.
+The settings file is divided up into 3 main sections.

     transports:
         ...